-What do people identify as their favorite places in the District?
-Most are historic sites, and not surprisingly, the city's major attactions and best-known neighborhoods rank among the most popular places.
+Why is protecting neighborhood character such an important planning concern in the District?
+Take a look at what people identify as their favorite places in the city.
+Most are historic sites (54 of 64 on the lists below), and not surprisingly, the city's major attractions and best-known neighborhoods rank among the most popular places.

-But in total, just as many people cited notable places in their local community-a neighborhood, a local main street, a park, their church, their home-as having special meaning.
+But in total, just as many people cited notable places in their community-a neighborhood, a local main street, a park, their church, their home-as having special meaning.
 All parts of the District contribute to its historic character, and every community carries the significance of home for its residents.
+That is part of what creates their sense of identity.